jeremyhahn/go-trusted-platform/README.md

 ## Overview

-For detailed documentationon the components used in this project, please refer to the [docs](docs/OVERVIEW.md).
+For detailed documentation on the components used in this project, please refer to the [docs](docs/OVERVIEW.md).

 ## Build